 Every chapter, every paragraph, every line, every word.

 Not to check for typos (I hire proofreaders for that) but to make sure the the words flowed…that we folded a whole paragraph into a single sentence…that the words were powerful, compelling, and clear.

-Have you ever edited yourself and found that just by moving one sentence around, the meaning of an entire paragraph became more clear?
+Have you ever edited yourself and found that just by moving one sentence around, the meaning of an entire paragraph became clearer?
 Have you proofread your own work and discovered that changing just one word changed the entire tone of the sentence?

 That’s what real editing is about.
-Not just that the content is there and makes sense, but that it’s presented as powerfully and clearly as humanly possible.
+Not just that the content is there and that it makes sense, but that it’s presented as powerfully and clearly as humanly possible.